Oncology Assessment, Data Clustering, and Escalation

 Data domainExamplesWhy it matters

-Cancer and disease statusPrimary site, histology, stage, metastatic sites, biomarkersPredicts complications and treatment pathways
+Cancer/disease statusPrimary site, histology, stage, metastatic sites, biomarkersPredicts complications and pathways

-Treatment timelineChemo day, immunotherapy cycle, radiation field, surgery date, transplant or CAR T historyFrames likely toxicities and urgency
+Treatment timelineChemo day, immunotherapy cycle, radiation field, surgery date, CAR T historyFrames likely toxicities and urgency

-Immune and marrow statusANC, fever, steroids, lymphocyte-depleting therapy, splenectomyIdentifies infection risk and atypical presentation
+Immune/marrow statusAbsolute neutrophil count (ANC), fever, steroids, splenectomyIdentifies infection risk and atypical presentation

-Organ functionRenal, hepatic, cardiac, pulmonary, neurologic baselineAffects toxicity, dosing, and emergency risk
+Organ functionRenal, hepatic, cardiac, pulmonary, neurologic baselineAffects toxicity, dosing, emergency risk

-Functional statusECOG trend, falls, intake, self-careShows tolerance and hidden clinical decline
+Functional statusECOG trend, falls, intake, self-careReveals hidden clinical decline

-Social contextTransportation, caregiver, cost, language, understandingDetermines whether a plan is realistic and safe
+Social contextTransportation, caregiver, cost, language, understandingDetermines whether the plan is realistic

-Fever plus neutropenia after chemotherapy is an emergency even if the patient looks well.
-Back pain plus leg weakness in a patient with bone metastases suggests possible spinal cord compression.
-Facial swelling, dyspnea, cough, and distended neck veins in lung cancer suggest superior vena cava syndrome.
-Confusion, constipation, polyuria, dehydration, and bone metastases suggest possible hypercalcemia.
-Nausea, muscle cramps, weakness, renal dysfunction, high tumor burden, and recent therapy may suggest tumor lysis syndrome.
-Diarrhea, abdominal pain, and checkpoint inhibitor exposure suggest possible immune-mediated colitis.
+Clusters, not single findings, drive action.
+Fever plus neutropenia after chemotherapy is an emergency.
+Back pain plus leg weakness in bone-metastatic disease suggests cord compression.
+Facial swelling, dyspnea, and distended neck veins in lung cancer suggest SVC syndrome.
+Confusion, constipation, polyuria, and dehydration with bone metastases suggest hypercalcemia.
+Nausea, cramps, weakness, renal dysfunction, and high tumor burden soon after therapy suggest tumor lysis syndrome.
+Diarrhea plus checkpoint-inhibitor exposure suggests immune-mediated colitis.

 Focused Assessment Questions

-Ask what changed, when it started, severity, trajectory, associated symptoms, home measurements, medications taken, oral intake, urine output, bowel pattern, bleeding, pain location, neurologic symptoms, respiratory symptoms, fever, exposure to infection, and ability to perform normal activities.
-Include treatment-specific questions: immune therapy symptoms, oral therapy adherence and interactions, radiation field effects, central line symptoms, surgical wound changes, and steroid use.
+Ask what changed, when it started, severity, trajectory, associated symptoms, home measurements, medications taken, oral intake, urine output, bowel pattern, bleeding, pain, neurologic and respiratory symptoms, fever, infection exposure, and ability to perform activities of daily living.
+Add treatment-specific questions: immunotherapy symptoms, oral-therapy adherence and drug interactions, radiation-field skin and mucosal effects, central-line symptoms, surgical-wound change, and steroid use.

 For pain, assess location, quality, intensity, neurologic features, functional effect, current regimen, breakthrough use, sedation, constipation, and red flags.
-For dyspnea, assess onset, oxygen saturation if available, chest pain, cough, fever, hemoptysis, edema, recent immobility, lung cancer history, pleural disease, anemia, and immunotherapy exposure.
-For neurologic change, assess headache, seizure, weakness, sensation, gait, speech, vision, bladder or bowel changes, anticoagulant use, and fall risk.
+For dyspnea, assess onset, oxygen saturation, chest pain, cough, fever, hemoptysis, edema, recent immobility, pleural disease, anemia, and immunotherapy exposure.
+For neurologic change, assess headache, seizure, weakness, sensation, gait, speech, vision, bladder or bowel change, anticoagulant use, and fall risk.

-Use structured communication such as SBAR.
+Use SBAR.
 Situation: why you are calling now.
-Background: cancer type, stage, treatment, recent labs, relevant history.
-Assessment: vital signs, symptom cluster, functional change, focused findings.
-Recommendation or request: same-day evaluation, provider call, ED referral, orders per protocol, research notification, or urgent imaging consideration.
+Background: cancer type, stage, treatment, recent labs, history.
+Assessment: vital signs, the symptom cluster, functional change, focused findings.
+Recommendation: same-day evaluation, ED referral, orders per protocol, research notification, or urgent imaging.
 Document patient instructions, teach-back, escalation contacts, and barriers.

 Test Your Knowledge